Key Google Analytics metrics to track your SEO success

 The metric that shows how long website visitors are interacting with the site, and essentially gives an insight into traffic quality and content relevancy.

 Bounce rate shows the percentage of sessions during which the visitor leaves the site without interacting with it.
 It’s a very good indication for how the website’s content is relevant for the visitor and is also useful in determining which channel brings higher quality traffic.

 This is one metric that you want to keep low.

 How do people get to my website?

-One key traffic that is important in SEO reports is the organic traffic.
+One key traffic that is important in SEO reports is organic traffic.
 But it is equally important to compare it to other traffic and general trendline.

 Organic traffic (and comparing it to the trendline)

 It’s great to see month over month growth confirming that you’re playing it well with SEO.
 What is even better?
-Comparing the growth of the organic traffic to the general trendline, to avoid unnatural spikes and get a cleaner view about the direction your SEO is heading.
+Comparing the growth of the organic traffic to the general trendline, to avoid unnatural spikes and get a clearer view about the direction your SEO is heading.